AlexanderWinters/daupd/README.md

 ## Future Plans
+- Run the script without any user input.
 - Find a way to upload it to package repositories.
 - Have the script install itself to `/usr/local/bin` so it always runs from anywhere
 - Look into Mac and Windows version (theoretically it should already work on Mac and Windows WSL)